 God wrote the Ten Commandments with His own hand on stone twice.
 The first commandment states: “You shall have no other gods before Me” (Exodus 20:3).
 Being the only true God, the Lord requires that He alone be worshiped.
 God appeals to us to put Him before all else.
-To put Him first in our affections and give Him our devotions goes along with our Lord’s injunction in the sermon on the mount (Matt.
-6:33).
+To put Him first in our love and give Him our devotions goes along with our Lord’s injunction in the sermon on the mount (Matthew 6:33).

-People usually find it hard to trust in God whom they don’t see and try to place their faith in humans or things of this world (Matt.
-6:19–34; 1 John 2:15–17).
+People usually find it hard to trust in God whom they don’t see and try to place their faith in humans or things of this world (Matthew 6:19–34; 1 John 2:15–17).
 But we need to keep our devotions to God alone.
 We owe wholehearted allegiance and devotion to Him.
 Dependence upon humans places us in peril (Psalm 146:3; Jeremiah 17:5).

-He who truly “knows” God will keep His commandments because the “love” of God is “perfected” in him (1 John 2:4–6; Matt.
-5:48).
-For to love God with all the heart is a fulfillment of His law (Rom.
-13:10 also Rom.
-8:3,4).
+He who truly “knows” God will keep His commandments because the “love” of God is “perfected” in him (1 John 2:4–6; Matthew 5:48).
+For to love God with all the heart is a fulfillment of His law (Romans 13:10 also 8:3,4).
 Praise God!
-This kind of love is made possible by the grace of Christ (John 14:15; 15:9, 10).
+This kind of love is made possible in us by the grace of Christ (John 14:15; 15:9, 10).

 In His service,